greyspectrum/inception/README.md

 To whom it may concern,

-We have an interest in retaining your team for job.
+We have an interest in retaining your team for a job.
 Please run the attached script in your terminal to find at more:

 bash job.sh